mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

     | API key           | `ANTHROPIC_API_KEY`                       |
     | Base API URL      | `ANTHROPIC_API_URL`,`ANTHROPIC_BASE_URL`  |

     To use Anthropic with Vizro-AI, you must have an account with paid-for credits available.
 None of the free accounts will suffice.
 You can check [all available Anthropic models including pricing on their website](https://docs.anthropic.com/en/docs/about-claude/models).
+Before usage, please review Anthropic guidelines on risk mitigation to understand potential model limitations and best practices.
+    More details on responsible usage can be found on this [link](https://trust.anthropic.com/).

     - `claude-3-5-sonnet-latest`
     - `claude-3-opus-latest`